 |RocketTeleport||Plugin that adds a new flare to warping/teleporting.||Flags for choosing where players can create rockets and landing zones.|

 To set flags for an area, simply stand inside the area that you would like to set a flag for and issue the command /flag <action> <location> <flag> [value].
 For more detailed information, consult the Commands page.
-Setting a default flag allows you to choose the behavior for all claims in the world that have not had a value previously set.
+Setting a default flag allows you to choose the behavior for all areas in the world that have not had a value previously set.
 Setting a wilderness flag allows you to choose the behavior for unclaimed areas.

 The following examples can be used for the flag or bundle command and can be used with area, default, or wilderness.
 This is not an exhaustive list.